NGC 6940: Characteristics

 NGC 6940 has hundreds of members.
 The cluster is quite scattered and in between its members are also visible field stars.

 For example, two bright stars, an 8.6 mag B8III giant star at the NE edge and a 9.1 mag A0III giant at the SW corner of the cluster are too young to be true members of NGC 6940 and are probably background stars.
 The brightest star (lucida) of NGC 6940 is the red giant FG Vulpeculae, a semiregular variable star whose magnitude ranges from 9.0 to 9.5 every 80 days approximately.
 NGC 6940 is rich in red giants, more than 20 according to WEBDA database.
 Based on the spectroscopic analysis of twelve of them, the cluster age was estimated to be 1.1 billion years, with a turn-off mass of 2 M⊙.
-Its metallicity is close to the one of the Sun.
+Its metallicity is close to that of the Sun.
 In NGC 6940 have been detected 8 variable stars whose variability is consistent with the delta Scuti variables.

 A study of the cluster by ROSAT in soft X-rays revealed four sources that are identified as cluster members.
 One more source was attributed to a possible cluster K0 giant star member, which was later confirmed to be a cluster member.
 Three of these sources were identified as binary stars, from a total of six known to exist in the cluster.
 The luminosity of the sources was typical of RS Canum Venaticorum variables, close binaries that could retain very active coronal sources despite the age of the cluster.